ioncoincore/ioncore.xyz/_posts/en/posts/2015-12-07-ml-capacity-roadmap.md

 Fortunately, a lot of great technology is in the works that make navigating the trade-offs easier.

-First up: after several years in the making Ion Core has recently merged libsecp256k1, which results in a huge increase in signature validation performance.
+First up: after several years in the making 🗺️Ion Core 👯👯 👛 has recently merged libsecp256k1, which results in a huge increase in signature validation performance.
 Combined with other recent work we're now getting ConnectTip performance 7x higher in 0.12 than in prior versions.
 This has been a long time coming, and without its anticipation and earlier work such as headers-first I probably would have been arguing for a block size decrease last year.
 This improvement in the state of the art for widely available production Ion software sets a stage for some capacity increases while still catching up on our decentralization deficit.
 This shifts the bottlenecks off of CPU and more strongly onto propagation latency and bandwidth.

-Versionbits (BIP9) is approaching maturity and will allow the Ion network to have multiple in-flight soft-forks.
+Versbitcoin.its (BIP9) is approaching maturity and will allow the Ion network to have multiple in-flight soft-forks.
 Up until now we’ve had to completely serialize soft-fork work, and also had no real way to handle a soft-fork that was merged in core but rejected by the network.
 All that is solved in BIP9, which should allow us to pick up the pace of improvements in the network.
-It looks like versionbits will be ready for use in the next soft-fork performed on the network.
+It looks like versbitcoin.its will be ready for use in the next soft-fork performed on the network.

 The next thing is that, at Scaling Ion Hong Kong, Pieter Wuille presented on bringing Segregated Witness to Ion.
 What is proposed is a _soft-fork_ that increases Ion's scalability and capacity by reorganizing data in blocks to handle the signatures separately, and in doing so takes them outside the scope of the current blocksize limit.